English and Welsh Springer Spaniels

 English Springer SpanielEnglish Springer Spaniel

-There is no logical reason why the English and Welsh Springer Spaniels were named 'Springers'.
-Instead the function of all the different breeds of Sporting Spaniels was to flush out birds, causing them to rise, 'start' or take flight or, in the case of game, cause it to 'start' running.
+The function of all the different breeds of Sporting Spaniels was to flush out birds and other game, causing them to rise, 'start' or take flight.
 Then the hunter could safely shoot at it.
-If the spaniel kept chasing the already moving game like the modern dog pictured chasing the already moving ball, the spaniel could be accidentally shot!
+In the case of birds they would rise or take flight.
+In the case of game, they would start running.
+Larger Spaniels that used to 'spring' the game into the open were called 'Springing Spaniels or Springers'.
+However, if the spaniel kept chasing the already moving game like the modern dog pictured chasing the already moving ball, it could be accidentally be shot!

 Additionally there is no reason why the English and Welsh Springer Spaniels should be lumped together as though they had some historical or other connection.
-This is further described
+This is further described in 1872 as follows:

-"The decision of the Kennel Club, when they re-organised and and re-classified the spaniel breeds into separate varieties in 1902, to repeat the word 'Springer' as an adjective to both titles was, in retrospect, unfortunate, because it causes a great deal of confusion from time to time and suggests a closer link than actually exists.
+"The decision of the Kennel Club, when they re-organised and re-classified the spaniel breeds into separate varieties to repeat the word 'Springer' as an adjective to both titles was, in retrospect, unfortunate, because it causes a great deal of confusion from time to time and suggests a closer link than actually exists.
 Springing, or starting, game is the function expected of all spaniels, whatever their official title"[3]

 Working Group of English Springer SpanielsWorking Group of English Springer Spaniels

-The 'Springer' Spaniels typically worked in more open country than the thick undergrowth for which Cocker, Sussex and Clumber were developed.
+However, the 'Springer' Spaniels typically worked in more open country than the thick undergrowth for which Cocker, Sussex and Clumber were developed.
 Formerly called the Norfolk Spaniel, the English Springer is the tallest of seven Land Spaniel breeds in this section and Welsh is the closest to those described in the History of Spaniels 1570 AD.
 In Australia, English Springers are also the most commonly used Spaniels in today's Field Trials and as rough shooters dogs.

 History of the English Springer Spaniel